Curbea/Geotab-AuthlistSyncByGroup/README.md

 This is intended to be thrown onto Cron or taskscheduler

 Other methods of managing the auth list such as the addins will work in conjunction with this, I would recommend them to enable the auth list on the iox reader, this does not do that.

+^ I'll probably add the parameter but set it to disabled in the future.
+I have seen the addin freeze up and not let me manage a device where it hadn't before

 This script will not interact with edits made from the addins.

 If exceptions need to be made.
 I do not know yet if the Iox reader would store duplicates of the keys in the case of overlapping groups.